 Northeast Recycling Council's Guidance for Special Event Food Waste Diversion (PDF) (102 pp, 2.07MB) describes food waste diversion pilots in Connecticut, Massachusetts, New Hampshire, and Vermont.
 These pilots demonstrated different methodologies for designing and implementing diversion programs for pre- and post-consumer food, as well as compostable service ware, and soiled paper.
 Research and results from the project contributed to development of this guidance document.

 Massachusetts Department of Environmental Protection's Supermarket Recycling Resources help guide supermarkets in diverting materials from landfills.
 Information on composting and food donation are provided.

-The Northeast Recycling Council's Special Events Recycling and Composting Guidance provides best management practices and models for source reduction, recycling, and composting at special events.
+The Northeast Recycling Council's Clean Your Plate: An Event Planner's Guide to Composting (4 pp, 346K, About PDF) Guidance provides best management practices and models for source reduction, recycling, and composting at special events.

 EPA's Working with Concessionaires and Vendors Resource Guide helps venues set up successful recycling programs as concessionaires and vendors are vital to the success of a program.